andres-erbsen/dename-writeup/dename.md

 Pond requires each pair of users to establish a shared secret before they can use Pond to communicate with each other.
-The Pond User Guide gives a detailed explanation of several acceptable ways that may be used to establish a shared secret, but despite the presence of instructions the intended users of Pond are described as "the discerning".
+The Pond User Guide gives a detailed explanation of several acceptable ways that may be used to establish a shared secret, but despite the presence of instructions, Pond is mainly intended to be used by "the discerning", just anybody.
 We believe that exchanging public keys between contacts is the limiting factor of Pond's usability.
 Our variant of Pond includes the necessary user interface for associating a Pond account with a `dename` profile and adding contacts using their `dename` names instead of shared secrets, thus enabling an user experience similar to email.

 We can leverage `dename` to improve the usability of `ssh` in two separate ways.
 As with Pond, we can use `dename` to look up users' public keys.
 As `ssh` reads